FIRST-Tech-Challenge/FtcRobotController/Gamepadyn/README.md

 ## Architecture

-### Gamepadyn (manager)
+### Gamepadyn

-NOTE: maybe consider renaming the class to "Manager"? it makes more sense from a high-level standpoint.
+TODO: maybe consider renaming the class to "Manager"? it makes more sense from a high-level standpoint.

 To start using Gamepadyn, create an instance of the Gamepadyn class.
 You should probably store the instance as a member of the OpMode/superclass using it, but we're not stopping you from doing something different.

-### Actions

-An Action is something your robot can do.
+- An Action is something your robot can do.

-This is broad and ambiguous on purpose, as to afford more flexibility for FTC developers.
+This is broad and ambiguous on purpose, as to afford more flexibility for developers.
 Here's an example of what your actions could look like:

 ```kotlin